Customer Service Hours

 Ventless gas logs (or vent-free gas logs). don’t need a chimney.
 Don’t be mistaken, these gas logs can still be installed in a house or fireplace with a chimney.
 The damper can remain closed while the fire is burning.

 Because of the lack of chimney needed for the functioning of these gas logs, the heat will not escape outside through the chimney or flue, and will instead stay inside your home.
 Therefore ventless gas logs will heat up a room much quicker and effectively than the vented gas logs.
 Another side effect of this phenomenon is less fuel is needed to fuel the flame creating a more efficient system.
-And finally, ventless gas logs will emit a significantly less amount of pollution, in the form of carbon monoxide that is released into the atmosphere through the chimney.

-Ventless gas logs are less realistic looking than their vented counterparts.
+Ventless gas logs are less realistic-looking than their vented counterparts.
 The flames are smaller and more stagnant because they lack the airflow from an open damper, and often will burn in a pre-programmed pattern.

 Ventless gas logs also come with oxygen depletion sensors.
-Because this design uses air from the room for combustion there will be an attached oxygen depletion sensor to shut off the logs if the oxygen gets to a low level.
+Because this design uses air from the room for combustion, there will be an attached oxygen depletion sensor to shut off the logs if the oxygen gets to a low level.
 It is not recommended to let ventless gas logs stay on continuously for extended periods of time.
 The other byproduct of ventless gas logs is water vapor.
-This will create a bit of humidity in the room the fireplace is located in and can be counteracted by cracking open a window.
-Finally, this design will not allow any odors produced by the gas-burning to escape through the chimney and will release a smell the longer it burns, this is why ventless gas logs are not recommended for people with asthma or allergies.

 Pros of Ventless Gas Logs